 As the clinic owner or management, you want your people’s input so you can make your business a better place for everyone.
 And you want to be proud of what your staff do.

-By listening and acting on your people’s input, you build huge amounts of value into your business.
+By giving everyone a voice, listening and acting on your people’s input, you build huge amounts of value into your business.

 5) Make the workplace fun